bogdro/libsecrm/README.md

 LibSecRm - a library which ensures secure removing of files and clearing memory on the system to prevent leakage of sensitive data.

-These function replacements in LibSecRm first securely wipe the part of the file which would be deleted (just like `shred`, but only rejected parts of files get destroyed, not the whole files) to prevent leakage of sensitive data.
+The function replacements in LibSecRm first securely wipe the part of the file which would be deleted (just like `shred`, but only rejected parts of files get destroyed, not the whole files) to prevent leakage of sensitive data.